Wrong Turn 5: Bloodlines (2012)

 The setting is the Mountain Man Music Festival, a name so generic it might as well be Budget Bash 2024.
 The town of Fairlake is supposedly bustling with festivalgoers, yet the streets are so empty you’d think there was a zombie outbreak.
 Spoiler: there isn’t.
 The town is clearly just a cheap studio set, and the extras are MIA.
 Maybe they took a Wrong Turn on the way to the casting call.

 The plot, such as it is, hinges on the idea that every character makes decisions dumber than the last.
 Sheriff Angela Carter is the reigning queen of bad judgment.
 She could write a book titled How to Die Dumbly: A Comprehensive Guide for Law Enforcement Professionals.
-Angela insists on splitting her meager team to the point that even Scooby-Doo would disapprove, sending rookies into the woods while she stays in the station, handwringing about “justice”.
+Angela insists on splitting her meager team to the point that even Scooby-Doo would disapprove, sending rookies out while she stays in the station, handwringing about “justice”.
 Justice?
 Lady, your town is being overrun by murderous mutants, not jaywalkers.

 Meanwhile, the teens deliver Darwin Award-worthy performances.
 One trusts Odets after seeing him orchestrate multiple murders, another decides carrying his dead girlfriend around is a logical survival strategy, and a third goes off to investigate noises in true horror-movie fashion.
 By the time the snowblower death scene arrives, you’re actively rooting for the hillbillies to wipe out this entire cast.